wingkwong/leetcode-the-hard-way/tutorials/basic-topics/kadane.md

 ### Overview

-We know about Kadane's algorithm which is a $O(N)$ algorithm that finds the maximum sum of a contiguous subarray in an array.
-It can be extended to find maximum sum submatrix in a 2D matrix.
+Kadane's 2D Algorithm is a variation of the original Kadane's algorithm that is used to find the maximum sum of a submatrix in a given 2D array.
+It is a powerful tool for solving problems related to image processing, such as finding the maximum sum of a sub-image in a larger image.
+The basic idea behind the algorithm is to first find the maximum sum of each row of the submatrix by using the original Kadane's algorithm, then find the maximum sum of all the rows by using the same algorithm again.
+The algorithm has a time complexity of $O(n^4)$ and is often used in conjunction with other techniques such as dynamic programming to improve the performance.

 ### Algorithm